Security and Audit

 Denied Actions

-Section titled “Denied Actions”When a role denies an action, the backend returns a Problem/Suggestion error identifying the role and the denied capability:
+Section titled “Denied Actions”When a profile denies an action, the backend returns a Problem/Suggestion error identifying the profile and the denied capability:

-Problem: This session (role: restricted) cannot run 'curl'.Suggestion: 'curl' is not in the allowlist.
-Switch to a 'user' session.The default role is configured in ~/.lash/config:
+Problem: This session (profile: restricted) cannot run 'curl'.Suggestion: 'curl' is not in the allowlist.
+Switch to a different profile.The default profile is configured in ~/.lash/config:

 Section titled “Audit System”A tamper-evident audit system for logging all hook events.
 The audit log is a single append-only JSONL file at ~/.lash/audit.log, protected by a secret-ratcheted hash chain.
 Implemented as a built-in plugin (audit).